-A MAGNIFICENT PREMIUM.-We will send per express, carefully boxed, a GROVER & DAKER SEWING MACHINE, to any one who will send us, at any one time, THIRTY SUBSCHIBERS to THE OLD GUARD, at 33 00 cach.
+A MAGNIFICENT PIfEIIITTH.- We will send per express, carefully boxed, a Gboveb .V Bakeb Sewing Machine, to any one who will send us, at any one time, THIRTY SUBSCHIBEES to The Old Guard, at S3 OO each.
 The regular manufacturers' price is \$55.
-No such opportunity to circulate a superior FAMILY MAGAZINE, and secure a firstcluss FAMILY SEWING MACHINE, was ever offered.
-The subscribers may be sent to different Post-Offices.
+No such opportunity to circulate a superior FAMILY MAGAZINE, and secure a first-'. kIILY SEWING MACHINE, was ever offered.
+The subscribers may be sent to different Post-Ollices.

-In remitting by mail, a Post-Office Order or Draft on New York, PAYABLE TO THE ONDER OF THE FUELISHERS, is preferable to bank notes, as, should the Order or Draft be lost or stolen, it can be renewed without loss.
+In remitting b ? mail, a Post-Office Order or Draft on New York, payable to the order op the publishers, is preferable to bank notes, as, should the Order or Draft be lost or it can bo renewed without loss.
 If neither of these can be procured, send United States or National Bank Notes, in Registered Letter.

-States or National Bank Notes, in Registered Letter.
 Subscriptions may commence with any number.
-When no time is specified, it will be understood that the subscriptor wishes to begin with the January number, the first one of the volume, and back numbers will be sent accordingly.
+When no time is specified, it will be tood that the subscriber wishes to begin with the January number, the first one of the volume, and back numbers will bo sent accordingly.

-As THE OLD GUARD is stereotyped, back volumes can always be furnished.
-Vols, I. and II. at 52 50 per copy.
-Vol. 111, ior 1865, \$3 00.
-Vol. IV., 1866, \$4 00.
-Vol V., 1867, \$4 00.
-All post-puid.
-The Complete Set, \$15, postage paid.
+As The Old Guard is stereotyped, back volumes can alwavs be furnished.
+Vols.
+I. and II. at 82 50 per copy.
+Vol. III., for 1865, S3 00.
+Vol. TV., 1866, S4 00.
+Vol V., 1867, S4 00. | All post-paid.
+The Complete Set, S15, postage paid.
 Single Copies, Twenty-five cents.

-All letters should be addressed as follows:
+All letters should be addressed asfolloivs:

-VAN EVRIE, HORTON & CO., Publishers, 162 Nassau St. N. Y.
+VAN EVRIE, HORTON & CO., Publishers, 162 Nassau St. >:.
+I.

-RF Agents wanted in every County of the United States to get Subscribers for THE OLD GUARD.
+j8S=" Agents wanted in every County of the United States to get Subscribers for The Old Guard.
 For terms, address Publishers.